 Planned Goals and Milestones

-Over the next year, we are looking to launch our 2-year, 6-stage PEN Teacher Roadmap, which is a holistic program designed to build fully confident, competent practical STEM teachers.
+Over the next year, we are looking to scale our Online STEM Teacher Training and our 2-year, 6-stage PEN Teacher Roadmap, which is a holistic program designed to build fully confident, competent practical STEM teachers.
 It combines training, coaching, and community-building through a web app.
 We seek to formalize our relationship with various government entities to enable scaling of the intervention.

 |New Implemented Countries||Liberia, Sierra Leone|